cysouw/diathesis/text/c09_zuInfinitive.md

 ### *bekommen/kriegen + zu-Infinitiv* Covertly caused experience {#sec:zuinfinitive-bekommen}

 Jäger [-@jager2013] presents a detailed examination of the *bekommen/kriegen + zu-Infinitiv* construction [@next].
 She concludes that the subject of such sentences is typically an experiencer [@jager2013: 235].
-The centrality of the experiencer role is reminiscent of the *bekommen/kriegen/erhalten + Partizip* dative passive diathesis (see [@sec:participles-bekommen-passive]).
+The centrality of the experiencer role is reminiscent of the *bekommen/kriegen/erhalten + Partizip* dative passive diathesis, in which the recipient is promoted to subject (see [@sec:participles-bekommen-passive]).
 However, both structurally and semantically these two constructions are clearly different.

 ::: ex
 Ich habe auch sonst mancherlei zu sehen bekommen, was anderer Augen versagt bleibt.^[cited in Jäger [-@jager2013: 11] from ~~DWDS~~: Janitschek, Maria (1902): Die neue Eva, Leipzig: Seemann, S. 36138]
 :::

-Jäger performed a corpus investigation and found that 77% of all examples used a verbs of sensation [@jager2013: 83], like *spüren* 'to feel' [@next a].
+Jäger performed a corpus investigation and found that 77% of all examples used a verb of sensation [@jager2013: 83], like *spüren* 'to feel' [@next a].
 The second largest group with about 16% were verbs of consumption [@jager2013: 161], like *essen* 'to eat' [@next b].
-Various agentive verbs make up a thrird group of about 6% [@jager2013: 201], like *packen* 'to grasp' [@next c].
+Various agentive verbs make up a third group of about 6% [@jager2013: 201], like *packen* 'to grasp' [@next c].

 Similar to the previous *kommen + zu-Infinitiv* construction (see [@sec:zuinfinitive-kommen]), there is always some unexpressed force or agent at work that causes the subject to experience something, even with verbs that do not describe an experience, e.g. [@next c].
 So I propose to call this construction a ~~covertly caused experience~~.

 ::: ex
-- Das hat auch Wiesbaden zu spüren bekommen.
+- Das hat auch Wiesbaden zu spüren bekommen.^[~~DWDS~~: Die Zeit, 13.03.1958, Nr.
+11.]
-- Den Tag über bekommen sie nichts Warmes zu essen.
+- Den Tag über bekommen sie nichts Warmes zu essen.^[~~DWDS~~: Frisch, Karl von: Erinnerungen eines Biologen, Berlin: Springer 1957, S. 7.]
-- Die Nacht war dunkel, und ich bekam nachher den Jammerkerl zu packen.
+- Die Nacht war dunkel, und ich bekam nachher den Jammerkerl zu packen.^[~~DWDS~~: Scheerbart, Paul: Immer mutig!
+In: Deutsche Literatur von Lessing bis Kafka, Berlin: Directmedia Publ.
+2000 [1902], S. 144560.]
 :::

 **Attested Verbs**